Skip to content

 What if we want to let an external user execute our predict pipeline?
 Or if we want to schedule the execution of the pipeline that trains our model periodically?

-⇒ We need to deploy one pipeline via an endpoint and another one with a scheduled execution.
+We need to deploy one pipeline via an endpoint or with a scheduled execution.

 This part will show you how to do this with the Craft AI platform:

-function so that it re trains the model on a specific dataset (that could be often updated) and uploads the trained model directly to the datastore. - Then, we will see how to create a pipeline that we will deploy on the platform in two different ways, and that could be executed periodicly and by a call.
+• Then, we will see how to create a pipeline that we will deploy in two different ways, and that could be executed periodicly or by an external call.

 Prerequisites